-Derived from the name of the city of Toledo, during the banishing of the Jews of Spain into Morroco and Africa, they kept their last names which signify the city of origin in Spain.
+Derived from the name of the city of Toledo.
+During the banishing of the Jews of Spain into Morocco and Africa, many kept their surnames signifying their city of origin.

-Occupational name meaning "tax gatherer" from the Middle English toll
+Occupational name meaning "tax gatherer", derived from Middle English toll

 Derived from the Old Norse given name Tófi